South Carolina Paycheck Calculator 2026 — 6% Top State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-South Carolina's Department of Revenue typically publishes updated brackets in Q4 preceding the tax year (late 2025 for 2026 tax year).
+Yes — South Carolina's tax structure has been on a multi-year phase-down trajectory; the current 6% rate (2026 projected) is the result of recent legislative reform.
+Future-year reductions are typically conditional on revenue triggers.
 The calculator's brackets reflect the latest published or projected values, last verified 2026-05-13.
-Always confirm against South Carolina Department of Revenue — phase-down progressive (2026 projected) for filing.Is South Carolina's tax rate really dropping every year?
+Always confirm against South Carolina Department of Revenue for filing.Is South Carolina's tax rate really dropping every year?

 Under Act 87 (2022), yes — conditional on revenue triggers.
 The top rate was 7% in 2022, dropped to 6.4% in 2024, 6.2% in 2025, and is projected at 6.0% for 2026.
 The target is ~5.0% by 2027.
 Each annual reduction requires state revenue to meet growth thresholds.
 Historically SC has met its triggers, but the schedule could pause if revenue underperforms.Why does South Carolina's top bracket kick in at just $17,330?